How to stream Xbox Game Pass (xCloud) to your Android phone

-Cloud streaming is now available for Xbox Game Pass Ultimate members.
+Xbox Game Pass cloud streaming is now available for Xbox Game Pass Ultimate members.
 What was formerly known as xCloud in beta allows players to stream games to their Android phones without worrying about downloads.
 If you have a Game Pass Ultimate membership, the process of streaming is incredibly simple.
+If a game doesn't support touch controls, all you'll need to do is connect a Bluetooth controller, and you'll be ready to go.
+We'll show you how to stream Xbox Game Pass to Android.
+Let's get started.

 How to stream Xbox Game Pass (xCloud) to your Android phone